- General Equipment

 Addiction to Neon doesn’t resemble the usual patterns of addiction, but addicts suffer from a lack of focus, diminished interest in their hobbies and passions, and a general sense of ennui.

 Ordinary kinetic-energy firearms are by far the most common weapon in the Firmament, which can be used directly from the Savage Worlds rulebook.
 The various calibers of ammunition have been standardised into three varieties of bullet: small, medium and large.
-You can purchase a speedloader or spare magazine for 20 credits, though some weapons (like shotguns or hunting rifles) must be reloaded one bullet at a time.

 |Holdout (Medium)||3/6/12||2d4||-||1||2||d4||1||100||-2 to Notice if hidden.|